Iterative Graph Self-Distillation

-Motivated by recent progress on contrastive learning, we propose the Iterative Graph Self-Distillation (IGSD), a teacher-student framework to learn graph representations by contrasting graph instances directly.
+Motivated by recent progress on instance discrimination contrastive learning \citep{wu2018unsupervised, grill2020bootstrap}, we propose the Iterative Graph Self-Distillation (IGSD), a teacher-student framework to learn graph representations by contrasting graph instances directly.
 The high-level idea of IGSD is based on graph contrastive learning where we pull similar graphs together and push dissimilar graph away.
 However, the performance of conventional contrastive learning largely depends on how negative samples are selected.
-To learn discriminative representations and avoid collapsing to trivial solutions, a large set of negative samples~\citep{He_2020, chen2020simple} or a special mining strategy~\citep{schroff2015facenet} are necessary.
-In order to alleviate the dependency on negative samples mining and still be able to learn discriminative graph representations, we propose to use self-distillation as a strong regularization to guide the graph representation learning.
+To learn discriminative representations and avoid collapsing to trivial solutions, a large set of negative samples~\citep{He_2020, chen2020simple} or a special mining strategy~\citep{schroff2015facenet, He_2020} is necessary.
+In order to alleviate the dependency on negative sample mining and still be able to learn discriminative graph representations, we propose to use self-distillation as a strong regularization to guide the graph representation learning.

 In the IGSD framework, graph instances are augmented as several views to be encoded and projected into a latent space where we define a similarity metric for consistency-based training.
-The parameters of the teacher network are iteratively updated as an exponential moving average of the student network parameters, allowing the knowledge transfer between them.
-As merely small amount of labeled data is often available in many real-world applications, we further extend our model to the semi-supervised setting such that we can effectively utilize graph-level labels while considering arbitrary amounts of positive pairs belonging to the same class.
-Moreover, in order to leverage the information from pseudo-labels with high confidence, we develop a self-training algorithm based on the supervised contrastive loss to fine-tune the encoder.
+The parameters of the teacher network are iteratively updated as an exponential moving average of the student network parameters \citep{tarvainen2017mean, He_2020, grill2020bootstrap}, allowing the knowledge transfer between them.
+As a merely small amount of labeled data is often available in many real-world applications, we further extend IGSD to the semi-supervised setting such that it can effectively utilize graph-level labels while considering arbitrary amounts of positive pairs belonging to the same class.
+Moreover, to leverage the information from pseudo-labels with high confidence, we develop a self-training algorithm based on the supervised contrastive loss for fine-tuning.

 We experiment with real-world datasets in various scales and compare the performance of IGSD with state-of-the-art graph representation learning methods.
-Experimental results show that IGSD achieves competitive performance in both unsupervised and semi-supervised settings with different encoders and data augmentation choices.
+Experimental results show that IGSD achieves competitive performance in both self-supervised and semi-supervised settings with different encoders and data augmentation choices.
 With the help of self-training, our performance can exceed state-of-the-art baselines by a large margin.